 It is important to note that it is impossible for two electrons of the same atom to have exactly the same quantum state or exactly the same values of the set of quantum numbers, as per Hund’s rules.

-To learn more about quantum numbers and their uses in the molecular orbital theory, download the BYJU’S mobile application on your smartphone.
+To learn more about quantum numbers and their uses in writing electron configurations, download the BYJU’S mobile application on your smartphone.